 “The second phase of the project […] comprised of more structural demolition, so the volunteers are helping the guys who work onsite take down walls, load up the skip and then form the new different areas that will be created on each floor.”
 (Ken Williams, Site Assistance Manager – Habitat for Humanity GB Homes)

-“Bloomberg has a long track record of supporting high impact charities in cities around the world.
+“Bloomberg has a long track record of supporting high impact charities in cities around the world in order to support change.
 So, when we met Veterans Aid in London we were incredibly inspired, not only by their passion by also by the proven results of the work that they do to support veterans in the UK.”
 (Jemma Read, Bloomberg Philanthropy)